Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 For this you can use the statistics of a Column.
 The [ColumnStatistics][safeds.data.tabular.ColumnStatistics] class provides multiple functions like [`min`][safeds.data.tabular.ColumnStatistics.min], [`max`][safeds.data.tabular.ColumnStatistics.max], [`mode`][safeds.data.tabular.ColumnStatistics.mode], [`mean`][safeds.data.tabular.ColumnStatistics.mean], [`median`][safeds.data.tabular.ColumnStatistics.median] and others.

-If you want a summary over all the columns you can use the [`summary`][safeds.data.tabular.Table.summary] function which provides a table with all the statistics for each column.
+If you want a summary over all the columns you can use the [`summary`][safeds.data.tabular.Table.summary] function which provides a table containing the statistics for each column.

 ```python
 table.summary()